betteriot/betteriot-principles/README.md

 ### 11. The vendor SHOULD make it possible for customers to turn off the connection to the backend, this might mean that functionality of the device is reduced.

     Assessment criteria: The dependency label is included on product or packaging as well as the vendor’s online presence.
 Use our suggested labelling system.

-### 12. The vendor SHOULD NOT degrade or change the current core functionality of the device over the product lifetime.

-    Assessment criteria: List of core functionality vs. secondary functionality.
-Access to all commercially accessible versions of products for testing.
-Test the core functionality on audit.

 ## Permissions & Ownership